Kristrún Frostadóttir: Party leadership

-Prime Minister of Iceland (2024-present)
+Prime Minister of Iceland (2024–present)

 Kristrún led her party into the 2024 snap election, securing 20.8% of the vote and 15 seats in the Althing.
 She held coalition negotiations with the Viðreisn and People's Party which began on 4 December and concluded seventeen days later, when she was appointed prime minister along with her cabinet.

 She called for a ceasefire in Gaza during a meeting with President Trump in June 2025.
+In 2026, she was prime minister during the Icelandic European Union membership negotiations referendum.
+After the referendum was rejected, Kristrún said that the referendum outcome will be respected and described it as "a victory for democracy" due to the high turnout rate of over 80%.

+On September 7th, 2026, United States President Donald Trump posted to Truth Social a map of all of North America, the Caribbean, as well as Greenland and Iceland colored in with the American flag.
+In response, Kristrún denounced the edited map as "an insult to Icelanders, Canadians and Greenlanders," and summoned US ambassador Billy Long to communicate that such a post is unacceptable to make.

 Personal life

-Kristrún is married to Einar Bergur Ingvarsson, and they have two children born in 2019 and 2023.
+Kristrún is married to Einar Bergur Ingvarsson, and they have two daughters, born in 2019 and 2023.
+Einar had previously earned an MBA from Yale University, a connection that influenced Kristrún's decision to pursue graduate studies at Yale.